ayushdixit23/express-app-better-auth-starter-with-prisma-postgress/README.md

 1. Check the README.md for documentation
 2. Verify your `.env` file is properly configured
 3. Check the logs for detailed error messages
-4. Ensure MongoDB is running and accessible
+4. Ensure PostgreSQL is running and accessible
+5. Run `npm run db:migrate` if database schema is outdated

 ---